A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Abstract

 \section{Abstract}

-Let $(M^{n+1},g)$ be a complete $(n+1)$-dimensional Riemannian manifold with $2\leq n\leq 6$.
-Our main theorem generalizes the solution of Yau's conjecture for minimal surfaces and builds on a result of Gromov.
-Suppose that $(M,g)$ is thick at infinity, i.e. any connected finite volume complete minimal hypersurface is closed.
-Then the following dichotomy holds for the space of closed hypersurfaces in $M$: either there are infinitely many saddle points of the $n$-volume functional, or there is none.
+Let $(M,g)$ be a complete $(n+1)$-dimensional Riemannian manifold with $2\leq n\leq 6$.
+Our main theorem generalizes the solution of S.-T. Yau's conjecture on the abundance of minimal surfaces and builds on a result of M. Gromov.
+Suppose that $(M,g)$ has bounded geometry, or more generally is thick at infinity.
+Then the following dichotomy holds for the space of closed embedded hypersurfaces in $(M,g)$: either there are infinitely many saddle points of the $n$-volume functional, or there is none.

-Additionally, we give a new short proof of the existence of a finite volume minimal hypersurface if $(M,g)$ has finite volume, we check Yau's conjecture for finite volume hyperbolic 3-manifolds and we extend the density result of Irie-Marques-Neves when $(M,g)$ is shrinking to zero at infinity.
+Additionally, we give a new short proof of the existence of a finite volume minimal hypersurface in finite volume manifolds, we check Yau's conjecture for finite volume hyperbolic 3-manifolds and we extend the density result due to Irie-Marques-Neves when $(M,g)$ is shrinking to zero at infinity.